 If you have had eczema, you can be extra sensitive to cold sores.
 Widespread eczema can impair your immunity against herpes viruses.
 If you have used drugs that impair defense against infection, you may need medicine that prevents the herpes virus itself from spreading.
 There are both ointments or tablets that you take in the early stage of the infection.

-If you already have a severely immunocompromised because of a serious illness, you can also get a widespread and severe herpes infection.
+If you are already severely immunocompromised because of a serious illness; you can also get a widespread and severe herpes infection.
 Other very rare complications include inflammation of the meninges, or brain.
 If you become very ill from a herpes infection, you should be treated in hospital.

 Ask a Dermatologist

 The Specialist doctor from the University Hospital in Gothenburg, alumnus UC Berkeley.
 My doctoral dissertation is about Digital Health and I have published 5 scientific articles in teledermatology and artificial intelligence and others.